Academic IELTS Writing task 1 Sample 19 - Amount spent on six consumer goods in four European countries

 » You should write at least 150 words.

 Spending in Thousand Pound Sterling

 Sample Answer 1:

-The given bar chart compares the money spent on different consumer goods by the people of four European countries namely Britain, France, Italy and Germany.
-As is observed from the illustration, British people spent more money on those consumer goods while Germans spent the least to buy them.
+The bar chart compares the expenditure on different consumer goods by the people of four European countries; namely Britain, France, Italy and Germany.
+At the first glance, British spent more money on consumer goods while Germans spent the least.

-As is given in the bar graph, British people spent more than 170 thousand pound sterling for photographic films which is the highest amount spent on any consumer good by them as well as than other countries.
-British people also spent more than 160 thousand pound sterling for purchasing Toys and CDs, which is more than any other given nation.
-For perfumes, Tennis racquets and personal stereos they spent more than other nations as well.
-On the other hand, French people spent around 165 thousand pound sterling on purchasing photographic films which makes it the highest amount they spent on consumer goods.
+It is worth noticing that, British spent more than 170 thousand pound sterling for photographic films which is the highest amount spent on any consumer goods.
+British also spent more than 160 thousand for purchasing Toys and CDs, which is higher than that of by any other nation.
+For perfumes, tennis racquets and personal stereos, they spent more than other nations as well.
+On the other hand, French people spent around 165 thousand for purchasing photographic films, which makes it the highest amount they spent on consumer goods.

 ( This model answer can be followed as an example of a very good answer.
 However, please note that this is just one example out of many possible approaches.)